- Risk Factors

 What is the treatment for CFS/SEID?

 There is no known cure for CFS/SEID chronic fatigue syndrome; treatment is based on those therapies that reduce the symptoms.
-In general, patients who are diagnosed within the first two years of symptoms respond better to symptomatic treatment than those patients diagnosed after two or more years of having the disease.
+In general, patients who are diagnosed within the first 2 years of symptoms respond better to symptomatic treatment than those patients diagnosed after 2 or more years of having the disease.
 Treatments to reduce symptoms are individualized for each patient as no single therapy helps all CFS/SEID patients.

 Drug therapies (bupropion [Wellbutrin], sertraline [Zoloft], and other antidepressant drugs) are used to treat symptoms of sleep, pain, and psychological problems.
 Some have used Adderall (off-label use).
 Other therapies that are used include stress reduction and lifestyle changes (which may include diet and exercise reduction).
 Some investigators suggest diet and nutrition play a role and recommend vitamin D, B6, B12, lysine, and glutathione supplements while others do not.
 Some clinicians may prescribe antibiotics such as metronidazole (Flagyl) or amoxicillin and clavulanic acid (Augmentin) if the patient has high levels of antibodies that react with C. pneumoniae or other organisms.
 Other treatments that claim some positive effects on CFS symptoms include holistic treatments such as bananas, maca (a plant root from Peru), pau d'arco (herb from the bark of the taheebo tree in Central America), and spirulina (plankton).
+Any treatment patients decide to try should be discussed with a primary care physician to assure that none of them will negatively interact with current therapies.

 Acupuncture also is claimed to help CFS patients with moderate support in the literature.
 Light therapy has also been advocated but has no support in the literature, and at least one article has questioned melatonin or phototherapy's effectiveness.
 Most of these other therapies have not been well studied by experts who treat CFS.